Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/06-dijkstras-vs-negative-graphs.md

 ## Optional Lesson

 This lesson is optional because it is not necessary to learn Dijkstra's Algorithm.
-However, it is does lend a handing in the
+However, it is does lend a handing in understanding the algorithm.

 ### !end-callout